shuu-wasseo/tripleS-info-bot-docs/src/introduction.md

 visit the [commands page](./commands.md) for more.

-[^1]: different portions of jaden jeong's nme interview are used in the two threads.
+[^1]: different portions of jaden jeong's nme interview (in response to different questions) are used in the two threads.